zenzig/capacitor-socket-io/docs/testing-with-proxy.md

 > **Consistency check:** Whatever hostname your certificate covers must match `SOCKET_PROXY_HOST`
 > and `SOCKET_IO_PROXY_URL`.
 If you issue a new cert for a different host, update `.env` and remove
 > any stale cert/key pairs from `docker/certs/` so the Docker proxy mounts the correct files.

+## Production hardening tips

+- **Pin certificates or public keys** using Android Network Security Config and iOS ATS overrides if you terminate TLS on infrastructure you control.
+Prefer SPKI pinning so renewals are easier.
+- Rotate pins ahead of time—ship overlapping pins for the new and old certificates before a swap.
+- Keep the TLS proxy behind automation that renews certificates (Let’s Encrypt, step-ca, Vault, ACME) and push updated certs to your mobile apps through configuration rather than code changes.
+- Treat `allowSelfSigned` as a development-only escape hatch.
+The native plugins enforce this at runtime but it’s still good practice to gate the flag behind build-time settings.

 ## FAQ